ferbcn/RedditImageDownloader/README.md

 A reddit application that downloads pictures and gifs from a given subreddit.

-# This is a port to python3 with some minor changes to the code.
+Changes:
+- requires python3
+- files are saved in a specific "subreddit" folder
+- files are named according to submission title

 # Setup
 1. Create a [reddit personal use script application](https://www.reddit.com/prefs/apps/).

 2. Add a `config.py` file to your working directory and add your applications credentials.

-		ID='YOUR_ID'
-		SECRET='YOUR_SECRET'
-		PASSWORD='YOUR_PASSWORD'
+		client_id='YOUR_ID'
+		secret='YOUR_SECRET'
+		password='YOUR_PASSWORD'
-		AGENT='Example Bot by /u/example_bot'
+		agent='Example Bot by /u/example_bot'
-		USERNAME='YOUR_USERNAME'
+		username='YOUR_USERNAME'

 3. Run `pip install -r requirements.txt`